totoroot/webpage-blog/content/page/about.md

 As I like to contribute to and share my own Open Source projects I have profiles on popular Git forges.

-As I try to endorse Free and Open Source Software, I nowadays generally prefer [Codeberg](https://codeberg.org/totoroot/) to [GitHub](https://github.com/totoroot/), so some of my repositories on GitHub are only mirrors of the corresponding repositories on Codeberg which are synced once per day.
+Since I try to endorse Free and Open Source Software, I nowadays generally prefer [Codeberg](https://codeberg.org/totoroot/) to [GitHub](https://github.com/totoroot/), so some of my repositories on GitHub are only mirrors of the corresponding repositories on Codeberg which are synced once per day.

 I also have accounts on [sourcehut](https://sr.ht/~totoroot/) and [GitLab](https://gitlab.com/totoroot) but both are currently not in use.